mackron/dr_libs/README.md

 #About
-This is just a simple single-file library to make various things in C a little bit easier.
+This is a single .c, single .h library with miscellaenous functionality.

 # License